Etosha, Skeleton Coast & Sossusvlei

 Keeping a sharp look out for game as we wind our way back to Okaukuejo, we aim to arrive back at our camp just before sunset and just in time for the best hour of the day at the Okaukuejo waterhole.

-Day 4: Tuesday – Okaukuejo – Palmwag – 320 km
+Day 4: Tuesday – Okaukuejo – Palmwag Campsite – 320 km

 Time to leave Etosha and concentrate on some of Namibia’s other highlights.
 We will have an early breakfast and game drive our way out of the park and back to the main road.

-Our first stop of the day is a fascinating cultural visit the Otjikandero Himba Village located close to the small town of Kamanjab.
+Our first stop of the day is a fascinating cultural visit, the Otjikandero Himba Village, located close to the small town of Kamanjab.
 The Himba people traditionally have their homeland in the very far north of Namibia in extremely remote yet beautiful areas.

-Because their communities were so isolated, the influence of the modern world took a little longer to reach these people and they kept on living their traditional lifestyle much longer than did other ancient cultures.
+Because their communities were so isolated, the influence of the modern world took a little longer to reach these people, and they kept on living their traditional lifestyle much longer than did other ancient cultures.

 After our visit to Otjikandero we will have a short stop in Kamanjab before continuing on with our journey.
 The next leg of our journey today is truly spectacular, we turn to the west and head towards the mighty Etendeka Mountains and the Grootberg Pass.

 Etendeka translates as ‘flat top’ and indeed many of the surrounding mountains have flat tabletops.
-The terrain here is covered with small uniform boulders, a legacy of the break-up of Gondwanaland when, what is now Southern Africa broke away from what is now South America around 180 million years ago.
+The terrain here is covered with small uniform boulders, a legacy of the break-up of Gondwanaland when, what is now Southern Africa, broke away from what is now South America around 180 million years ago.

-Palmwag is set out abreast of the Uniab River and under waving Makalani palm trees which often provide a refuge for Namibia’s unique desert adapted elephants.
+Palmwag is set out abreast of the Uniab River and under waving makalani palm trees, which often provide a refuge for Namibia’s unique desert adapted elephants.
 Sometimes coming very close to our camp, and sometimes coming right in for a visit, the elephants have been known to drink water from the swimming pools.
 We arrive in the late afternoon and set up our camp in time to enjoy a sundowner and to hopefully see some of the resident elephant herds.

-Day 5: Wednesday – Palmwag – Cape Cross – 320 km
+Day 5: Wednesday – Palmwag – Spitzkoppe Campsite – 420 km

-We have reached the limit of our northern adventure and today we first head west to the Atlantic Ocean and then directly south, following the coastline to Cape Cross.
+We have reached the limit of our northern adventure, and today we first head west to the Atlantic Ocean and then directly south, following the coastline to Cape Cross.

-We enter the Skeleton Coast National Park through the northern Springbokwasser Gate and soon afterwards we meet the chilly Atlantic Ocean.
-It is easy to see why this barren seaboard is called the Skeleton Coast with its forbidding mountains and barren beaches.
+We enter the Skeleton Coast National Park through the northern Springbokwasser Gate, and soon afterwards we meet the chilly Atlantic Ocean.
+It is easy to see why this barren seaboard is called the Skeleton Coast, with its forbidding mountains and barren beaches.
 The wind, the waves and the huge fog banks all conspire to push ships onto the beach.
 The countless mariners that, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
 Their Shipmates who went down with their ship were thought to be the lucky ones.

 Exiting the park at the Ugab River crossing with its Instagram worthy iconic gates, we continue onto one of the largest seal colonies in the world.

-Day 6: Thursday – Cape Cross – Swakopmund – 120 km
+Day 6: Thursday – Spitzkoppe– Swakopmund – 120 km

-Heading south on the coast road our first stop is a more recent shipwreck.
-15 km south of the small town of Henties Bay a fishing trawler, The Zeila, was beached in 2008.
+Heading south on the coast road, our first stop is a more recent shipwreck.
+15 km south of the small town of Henties Bay, a fishing trawler, The Zeila, was beached in 2008.
 She was an old vessel that had been sold for scrap and was under tow at the time.
 The cable snapped and, as so many vessels before her, she was caught in the swell and currents and ended up on the beach.
 She lays quite close to the shore and is well positioned for photos.

-Continuing south along the coast road there is another interesting stop to make before we arrive in Swakopmund.
-Namibia is home to a world-record number of lichen and along the coast here we find vast lichen fields.
-Examples such as we have here, of this nature and scale are very rare around the world.
+Continuing south along the coast road, there is another interesting stop to make before we arrive in Swakopmund.
+Namibia is home to a world-record number of lichen, and along the coast here we find vast lichen fields.
+Examples such as we have here, of this nature and scale, are very rare around the world.

-Lichen often look like plants and do to some degree function like plants but they are not a plant and can be well described as a composite organism.
-The lichen we find in such abundance along the Skeleton Coast are called macro-lichen which typically refers to lichen that are bush like or leafy.
+Lichen often look like plants and do to some degree function like plants, but they are not a plant and can be well described as a composite organism.
+The lichen we find in such abundance along the Skeleton Coast are called macro-lichen, which typically refers to lichen that are bush like or leafy.

 We complete the final leg of our journey into Swakopmund, an interesting place to say the least, bound to the north, the east and the south by the mighty sand dunes of the Namib Desert and to the west by the Atlantic Ocean.
-There are still many examples of colonial German architecture to be seen and the German language is still widely used.
-The town was founded by Captain Kurt von François of the imperial colonial army of the German empire in 1892.
+There are still many examples of colonial German architecture to be seen, and the German language is still widely used.
+The town was founded by Captain Kurt von François of the imperial colonial army of the German Empire in 1892.
 (He also founded Windhoek in 1890).

 Swakopmund offers many opportunities to keep us busy during our time here.
-The town centre is small and easily explored on foot but there are also many extra, optional activities available.
-Scenic flights over the desert are very popular and for the more adventurous perhaps try sky diving or quad biking over and in the Namib dunes.
+The town centre is small and easily explored on foot, but there are also many extra, optional activities available.
+Scenic flights over the desert are very popular, and for the more adventurous, perhaps try skydiving or quad biking over and in the Namib dunes.

 Our guide will discuss all the options with you in advance and will be able to facilitate any bookings that we would like to make.

-Lunch and dinner tonight are for your own account, Swakopmund boasts some truly excellent restaurants and again our guide will be able to help you with recommendations and bookings.
+Lunch and dinner tonight are for your own account, Swakopmund boasts some truly excellent restaurants and again, our guide will be able to help you with recommendations and bookings.

 We have the option to have a more leisurely start this morning as we are only leaving Swakopmund in the middle morning.
 Your guide will let you know the exact time of departure.